gnosisguild/zodiac/docs/intro.md

 The expansion pack for DAOs, Zodiac is a collection of tools built according to an open standard.

-Zodiac's composable design philosophy enables DAOs to act more like constellations, connecting protocols, platforms, and chains, no longer confined to monolithic designs.
+The Zodiac open standard enables DAOs to act more like constellations, connecting protocols, platforms, and chains, no longer confined to monolithic designs.

 To learn more about the ideas behind Zodiac, visit the [blog](http://gnosisguild.mirror.xyz/).
 If you have any questions about Zodiac, join the [Gnosis Guild Discord](https://discord.gg/wwmBWTgyEq).